mozilla/pkipolicy/rootstore/policy.md

-This section applies when one company buys or takes a controlling stake in a CA or CA operator, or when an organization obtains control of a CA key pair that is within the scope of Mozilla's root program, unless it is constrained in compliance with section 5.3.1 of this policy.
+This section applies when one company buys or takes a controlling stake in a CA or CA operator, or when an organization obtains control of a CA key pair that is within the scope of Mozilla's root store, unless it is constrained in compliance with section 5.3.1 of this policy.

 Mozilla MUST be notified of any resulting changes in the CA operator's CP, CPS, or combined CP/CPS.

-If the receiving or acquiring company is new to the Mozilla root program, it MUST demonstrate compliance with the entirety of this policy.
-There MUST be a public discussion regarding its admittance to the root program.
+If the receiving or acquiring company is new to the Mozilla root store, it MUST demonstrate compliance with the entirety of this policy.
+There MUST be a public discussion regarding its admittance to the root store.
 If Mozilla reaches a positive conclusion after public discussion, then the
-affected certificate(s) MAY remain in the root program.
+affected certificate(s) MAY remain in the root store.
 If the entire CA operation is not included in the scope of the transaction, issuance is not permitted until the discussion has been resolved with a positive conclusion.

 ### 8.2 Change in Operational Personnel ###

-This section applies when operation of a CA certificate that is within the scope of Mozilla's root program and not constrained in compliance with section 5.3.1 of this policy is transferred to a different organization, whether by acquisition or contract.
+This section applies when operation of a CA certificate that is within the scope of Mozilla's root store and not constrained in compliance with section 5.3.1 of this policy is transferred to a different organization, whether by acquisition or contract.